 The very beginning is only to collect pictures in a few boxes.
 After some time, I put them all side by side on my desk.
 When I look at the bigger picture, I start to search for a slogan that describes what I see.
 With this slogan in my mind, I do my further investigation.
 Only then do I start with drawings, sketches, scribbles.

 Yes.
 I have an initial and a final mood board.
 The final one is the essence of the first.
 Actually, I only reduced the material and added 2-3 drawings.
 The last step is to find keywords.

 ‘VIBE’ SOFA – FINISHED PRODUCT

-In my mood boards I mix and match all ideas for a certain theme or task.
+In my mood boards, I mix and match all ideas for a certain theme or task.
 So indeed, it’s designed rather for communication objectives.
-Sometimes, it is my way to present the main ideas for a new product to the people in the production or to my colleagues.
-When we show these to clients, it is also a way to communicate on a more personal level.
+Sometimes, it is my way to present the main ideas for a new product to the people in the production or my colleagues.
+When we show these to clients, it is also a way to communicate more personally.

 ‘HANAPEPE’ SOFA – MOOD BOARD

 ‘HANAPEPE’ SOFA – FINISHED PRODUCT

 4// I really love your mood boards Sophisticated Living exhibits at a later stage on trade shows.
 Which impact do they generate on clients?

 To make it short: they give a deep insight into my work as a designer.
 Clients get a much more personal view inside the label Sophisticated.Living®.
 They achieve a closer look at the product idea itself.
 Sometimes it seems as if the designer’s work is much more appreciated by showing how long the design process takes.